G

 Google-Extended

-Google-Extended is a robots.txt token that controls whether your content can be used to train Google's AI models, including Gemini, and to ground AI answers.
-Crucially, it does not affect your ranking in Google Search: blocking it removes you from one AI surface, not from search.
+Google-Extended is a robots.txt token that controls whether your content can be used to train Google's AI models, including Gemini, and to ground Gemini's answers.
+It does not affect your ranking in Google Search: blocking it affects Gemini training and grounding, not search.

 GPTBot